About Tailte Éireann

 Tailte Éireann is an independent Government agency under the aegis of the Department of Housing, Local Government and Heritage.

-Providing a property registration system, property valuation service, and national mapping and surveying infrastructure for the State, the agency was formed by the merger of the Property Registration Authority (PRA), the Valuation Office and Ordnance Survey Ireland (OSI).
+Providing a property registration system, property valuation service, and national mapping and surveying infrastructure for the State.

 What we do